-The following provides three broad concept approaches drawing on the issues and opportunities for the precinct.
+The following provides three broad alternative concepts that were considered, drawing on the issues and opportunities for the precinct.

-OPTION 1: EXPANSION OF EQUINE USES TO THE SOUTH, RURAL RESIDENTIAL TO THE EAST, COMMERCIAL TO THE NORTH
+ALTERNATIVE 1: EXPANSION OF EQUINE USES TO THE SOUTH, RURAL RESIDENTIAL TO THE EAST, COMMERCIAL TO THE NORTH

-Option one is largely centred on the expansion of equine uses to the south of the precinct.
+Alternative one is largely centred on the expansion of equine uses to the south of the precinct.
 This draws on the opportunity for the precinct to house an expanded recreational horse industry area for the following user groups: